Democratic Republic Of The Congo travel destination

 Is it safe to travel to Democratic Republic Of The Congo?

-What vaccines do I need for DR Congo?
+What language do I need to know?

 Ready for Democratic Republic Of The Congo?